tnichols217/notes/PHYS 121 - Physics 1/Labs/3/Analysis.md

 ## Method

-- Add 50g of weight to th
+- Add 50g of weight to a system that is already in balance
+- Record position, velocity, acceleration
+- Calculate energies and energy loss

 ## Data